JVGS1111/news-aggregator-web-app/README.md

 ## About

-- [News Agreggator](https://news-aggregator-web-app.vercel.app/) is a project that aggregates news from various places in one place, made with love and nextJs
+- [News Agreggator](https://news-aggregator-web-app.vercel.app/) is a project that aggregates news from various places in one place, made with love, nextJs and Tailwindcss.
+The project has Lint and also uses Prettier to format Tailwindcss classes.
+Install the extensions to get the most out of it.

 ## Getting Started